calvinmetcalf/coshp/readme.md

 # 2.1.0

 a bunch of small changes I realized while writing a talk about this, also we now have some more options.

+# 2.2.0

+more comand line options, more regular options, tamed all the weird and wild thing I was trying.